 The Oregon Department of Fish and Wildlife stocks Quartzville Creek with hatchery rainbow trout pretty much weekly, often during the months of May, June and July.

-The creek flows into Green Peter Reservoir east of Albany and Corvallis.
+The creek meets the Middle Fork Santiam at Green Peter Reservoir east of Albany and Corvallis.
 Figure about an hour and a half drive from Albany and about an hour from Sweet Home.

 The creek is open to fishing all year, but the best catches will be during the stocking season.
 Use the link below to see that schedule.